BJTMastermind/Classic-Converter/README.md

 # Classic Converter

-A tool to convert Minecraft pre-classic and classic worlds to a Minecraft indev world or a schematic file
+A tool to convert Minecraft pre-classic and classic worlds to a Minecraft indev world or a schematic file.

+The worlds first Minecraft classic converter that doesn't rely on the classic server jar or original class files.

 ## How To Build